AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 When a ThreatGuard firewall rule is newly applied on a gateway that has existing rules applied, note the following:

 -   The ThreatGuard firewall-rule drop policies are in addition to the existing firewall policies applied to the same gateways.
--   By default, ThreatGuard firewall rules *append* instantiated rules — Aviatrix Controller adds the ThreatGuard rule to the end of the rules list at the time the threat triggered the rule.
+-   If you configure ThreatGuard firewall rules to *append* instantiated rules (default), Aviatrix Controller adds the ThreatGuard rule to the end of the rules list at the time the threat triggered the rule.
+-   If you configure ThreatGuard firewall rules to *prepend* instantiated rules, Aviatrix Controller adds the ThreatGuard rule to the beginning of the rules list at the time the threat triggered the rule. **Note**: The prepend feature is available starting from Controller release 6.6.5544.
+-   If you change the append/prepend configuration, the new configuration applies to new rules.
+The rules instantiated before the configuration change will retain their placement in the rules list.
 -   Firewall rules are followed in order by the first matching condition.
 The rule that applies first is the action taken and no subsequent rules are used.

 Enable ThreatGuard Blocking
 ---------------------------

 Enable ThreatGuard blocking to block traffic at Aviatrix Gateways where threat IPs have traversed.
 When blocking is enabled, Aviatrix Controller pushed down firewall policies to block threat-IP associated traffic as soon as it is detected.
-All gateways in the VPC/VNET/VCN will block.
+All gateways in the VPC/VNet/VCN will block.

 To enable ThreatGuard blocking, you must log in to CoPilot with a user account that has ``all_write`` or ``all_security_write`` permissions.

 To enable ThreatGuard blocking:

 1. Log in to CoPilot.

 2. From the sidebar, click ThreatIQ, and then click the ThreatGuard tab.

 3. Verify that ThreatGuard alerts are enabled.
 The alerts are enabled when the Send Alert status has a green checkmark.

     ThreatGuard alerts must be enabled before blocking can be enabled.
-See *Enable ThreatGuard Alerts* for instructions.
+See `Enable ThreatGuard Alerts <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#enable-threatguard-alerts>`_.

-4. Click the **Block Traffic** button and then click the Block Threats slider so that it slides to the right.
+4. Click the **Block Threats** slider so that it slides to the right.

     ThreatGuard blocking is enabled.
 Aviatrix Controller now enforces firewall policies to block threat-IP associated traffic as soon as it is detected.

     Each time a different IP threat is detected, a new firewall rule is instantiated on the gateway.
 All gateways in a VPC/VNET/VCN will block the associated traffic.
-You can be selective about which VPCs/VNets/VCNs block threat IPs when ThreatGuard blocking is enabled.
+You can be selective about which VPCs/VNets/VCNs block threat IPs when ThreatGuard blocking is enabled in the next step.
 By default, all VPCs/VNets/VCNs block.

-You can then use the Allow/Deny List to specify which ones will not block.
+5. (Optional) Transfer VPC/VNets to the Not Protected list if you do not want the instances in them to be protected by ThreatGuard blocking and click **Save**.

+6. (Optional) Specify if you want to prepend already instantiated rules on a gateway with ThreatGuard rules and click **Save**.
+If you configure ThreatGuard firewall rules to *prepend* instantiated rules, Aviatrix Controller adds the ThreatGuard rule to the beginning of the rules list at the time the threat triggered the rule. **Note**: The prepend feature is available starting from Controller release 6.6.5544.
+For more information, see `About ThreatGuard Firewall Rules <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html#about-threatguard-firewall-rules>`_.

-5. (Optional) Disable blocking. **Note:** When you disable ThreatGuard blocking, the action removes all existing firewall rules instantiated by Aviatrix Controller for all threats detected up to that point.
+7. (Optional) Disable blocking.

+    **Note:** When you disable ThreatGuard blocking, the action removes all existing firewall rules instantiated by Aviatrix Controller for all threats detected up to that point.

 Add a Custom ThreatIQ IP List
 -----------------------------